SPARQL

 Creating SPARQL queries

-A SPARQL query is created for each .sparql
+A SPARQL query is created for each .sparql file in your site directory.
+The

-'name' part of the file (the file name minus the .sparql
+'name' part of the file (the file name minus the .sparql extension) is used

 to reference the results of the query in Handlebars templates.